fbtriangle/AIESEC/Preparation/Homework/README.md

 Question:

-Python has many built-in functions, and if you do not know how to use it, you can read document online or find some books.
-But Python has a built-in document function for every built-in functions.

-Please write a program to print some Python built-in functions documents, such as abs(), int(), raw_input()
+JS has many built-in functions, and if you do not know how to use it, you can read document online or find some books.
+But JS has a built-in document function for every built-in functions.Please write a program to print some JS built-in functions documents

 And add document for your own function
 Hints:
-The built-in document method is __doc__
+The built-in document method is __doc__ (similar in Python)

 Solution: ?